-Charge: Procuring by threats [or fraud].
+Charge: Procuring a person for penetrative sexual abuse by threats [or fraud].

 130. Involving person under 18 years in production of child exploitation material

 A person who -

 - (a) involves, or does anything to facilitate the involvement of, a person under the age of 18 years in the production of child exploitation material; and - (b) knows, or ought to have known, that the material is or will be child exploitation material -